-Unmanned Aircraft Systems (UAS) - UAS are also known as or may be characterized as drones.
-The FAA identifies a UAS as an unmanned aircraft and all of its associated support equipment such as: the control station, data links, telemetry, communications and navigation equipment, etc., necessary to operate the unmanned aircraft.
-UAS may have a variety of names including quadcopter, quadrotor, etc. FAA regulation applies to UAS regardless of size or weight.
+Unmanned Aircraft Systems (UAS) – UAS are also known as or may be characterized as drones.
+The FAA identifies a UAS as an unmanned aircraft and all its associated support equipment such as: the control station, data links, telemetry, communications and navigation equipment, etc., necessary to operate the unmanned aircraft.
+UAS may have a variety of names including quadcopter, quadrotor, etc. FAA regulation applies to UAS, regardless of size or weight.
 Model aircraft are not considered by the FAA as UAS and have different regulations.

 Any university employee, student, or unit seeking to purchase a UAS (or the parts to assemble a UAS), or UAS services with university funds or funds being disbursed through a university account or grant funds must first have approval via the UAS Request Form for the purchase from EHSRM in order to assess the university’s ability to obtain a COA or other necessary FAA exemptions to meet compliance requirements prior to approving or disapproving the request.

-Texas State employees must obtain the approval of EHSRM prior to using a UAS or model aircraft over university property.
+Texas State employees must obtain the approval of EHSRM and UPD prior to using a UAS or model aircraft over university property.
 The request for approval must be accompanied by proof of FAA authorization or exemption and employee certification of having reviewed Texas Government Code, Title 4, Subtitle B, Chapter 423, and any other safety material provided by EHSRM.

-Outside constituents must obtain the approval of EHSRM prior to using a UAS or model aircraft over university property.
+Outside constituents must obtain the approval of EHSRM and UPD prior to using a UAS or model aircraft over university property.
 Third parties planning to use a UAS must submit proof of FAA authorization or exemption with their request for Texas State approval.
 In addition, operation of a UAS by a third party or hobbyist over university property must be under a contract that holds the university harmless from any resulting claims or harm to individuals and property, as well as proof of insurance as required by EHSRM.
-Third parties with permission to operate on campus must have commercial general liability insurance with a minimum limit per occurrence of $1,000,000 and a minimum general aggregate of $2,000,000 and list Texas State as an additional insured as well as a certificate holder.
+Third parties with permission to operate on campus must have commercial general liability insurance with a minimum limit per occurrence of $1,000,000, a minimum general aggregate of $2,000,000, and list Texas State as an additional insured as well as a certificate holder.

-During approved operation of a UAS for purposes of recording or transmitting visual images, operators must take all reasonable measures to avoid violations of areas normally considered private and shall be personally liable for any civil or criminal charges or penalties related to the use of the drone.
-See, Texas Government Code, Title 4, Subtitle B, Chapter 423, Use of Unmanned Aircraft, for potential offenses and associated fines.
-Violations range from a Class C misdemeanor to penalties upwards of $10,000 for a single civil violation.
+During approved operation of a UAS for purposes of recording or transmitting visual images, operators must take all reasonable measures to avoid violations of areas normally considered private and shall be personally liable for any civil or criminal charges or penalties related to the use of the drone (see, Texas Government Code, Title 4, Subtitle B, Chapter 423, Use of Unmanned Aircraft, for potential offenses and associated fines.
+Violations range from a Class C misdemeanor to penalties upwards of $10,000 for a single civil violation).